stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### BEN

-Then you insult him for.
+That you insult him for.

 #### TIM

-Then I insult him for.
+And then I insult him for.
 Um, but you know what?
-He's knows that it's from this, uh, these humble beginnings-- the pots of, uh, pots of-- of hot humour do, uh, do boil and froth over into the cups of the waiting, uh, people below.
+He's knows that it's from this, uh, these humble beginnings-- the pots of, uh, pots of-- of hot humour do, uh, do boil and froth over into the cups of the waiting, uh, __[hungrily]__ people below.
 This froth and--

 ------